 - This option is unchecked by default.
 We recommend keeping this option unchecked except in special cases.

-- Why might you want to "Allow Users to Signup"?
+- Why would I want to enable the Allow Users to Create Accounts option?

 - Why is this option unchecked by default?

-- Why might you want to "Allow Users to Signup"?
+- Why would I want to enable the Allow Users to Create Accounts option?

 Use Password-less Login

 - Be sure to use training notifications tagged with "password-less" if you choose this option, or create your own training notifications using our "password-less" placeholders.

 - See: How to Enable and Use Password-less Logins

-Expire Password-less link in X days
+Expire Password-less Link After X Days